Ok. Here we go.

 There are quite a lot of different types of incontinence, mine being;

 - Peeing your pants when going from cold to hot & back;

-- Not recognising the urge to go to the toilet and feeling it waaaay too late (which means you have about 5 seconds to go when you feel you actually have to);
+- Not recognizing the urge to go to the toilet and feeling it waaaay too late (which means you have about 5 seconds to go when you feel you actually have to);

 - Extreme intolerance to anything that has caffeine;

-- When under stress, stabs in the stomach that make you want to go to the toilet when you really don’t need to; and
+- When under stress, stabs in the stomach that makes you want to go to the toilet when you really don’t need to; and

 - Intolerance to alcohol, which results in peeing your pants when you really, really don’t want to (think; crazy parties and Carnaval)— especially the next morning, which is a nice bonus to an already terrible hangover.